hyperboria/docs/en/cjdns/Operator_Guidelines.md

 When you start up cjdns, you become an IPv6 host.
 Many programs, such as http, ssh, or smtp servers, will automatically bind to this new address.
 If you do not want these services to be available over your cjdns interface, you should either modify your `ip6tables` rules, or edit the configuration file of the service in question (a simple Google search can help with this for most programs).

-To scan your box for running services:
+To scan your box for running services, first get your cjdns address by running:

 `$ ip addr | grep "inet6 fc"`

-and then
+and then port scan that address with:

 `$ nmap -6 <CJDNS ADDRESS>`